-- Either party may contest the preliminary determination within 20 business days of the Notice of Investigative Findings and Preliminary Determination.
+- 1. Either party may contest the preliminary determination within 20 business days of the notice of investigative findings and preliminary determination.
 If either party informs Student Conduct that they contest during this time period, then the matter will proceed to a hearing to determine if a policy violation(s) occurred. - 2.
-If neither party informs Student Conduct that they contest during the allotted time period, then Student Conduct will notify parties that the preliminary determination regarding policy violations is final.
+A party wishing to contest the preliminary determination must notify Student Conduct of their decision within the 20 business days, even if the other party has already contested. - 3.
+If neither party informs Student Conduct that they contest during the 20 business days period, then the preliminary determination that no policy violation occurred becomes final.